-WINTER SESSION (S) 2018
+WINTER SESSION (S) 2019

-1001011 (0) 2010 January 4 Thursday Lectures begin in S courses and resume in Y Session courses for Arts & Science TBA Thursday PEY and ESIP online registration begins January 4 Thursday Lectures begin in engineering S courses and resume in Y Session courses ТВА Thursday Last day to register for PEY and ESIP January 14 Sunday Last day waitlists are operational for S courses January 14 Sunday Last day to transfer out of Engineering Science (first-year students) to Track One or a Core 8 engineering program January 15 Monday Lectures begin for T-Program courses January 17 Wednesday Last day for students to add or substitute S Session courses February 20 Tuesday Last day to drop Y (full-year) courses without academic penalty Note: A student taking a full-year core course will not be allowed to drop this course in the Winter Session if a recalculation of his or her Fall Session load shows that dropping the course will reduce the F Session course load to fewer than 2.5 credits
+301911 (3) 2013 January 7 Monday Lectures begin in S courses and resume in Y Session courses for Arts & Science January 7 Monday Lectures begin in engineering S courses and resume in Y Session courses January 9 Tuesday ESIP and PEY Co-op registration begins (www.engineeringcareers.utoronto.ca).
+January 14 Monday Last day students can transfer out of Engineering Science (first-year students) to Track One or a Core 8 engineering program January 14 Monday Lectures begin for T-Program courses January 17 Thursday Last day students can waitlist S courses January 17 Thursday Last day students can register for PEY Co-op and ESIP January 20 Wednesday Last day students can add or substitute S Session courses February 18 Monday Last day students can drop Y (full-year) courses without academic penalty Note: A student taking a full-year core course will not be allowed to drop this course in the Winter Session if a recalculation of his or her Fall Session load shows that dropping the course will reduce the F Session course load to fewer than 2.5 credits

-February 19 Monday Family Day holiday: University closed February 19 to February 23 Monday Friday Reading Week: No lectures, tutorials or practicals February 26 Monday Examination timetable for S and Y Session courses posted (tentative) March 14 Wednesday Last day for students to drop S Session courses without academic penalty, including S Session courses taken in the Faculty of Arts & Science.
-Last day for students to transfer to part-time studies Last day for students to withdraw from S Session without academic penalty Last day for students to apply to re-enrol for 2018 Fall Session March 30 Friday Good Friday holiday: University closed April 4 Wednesday (Arts & Science only) End of classes for S and Y Session courses in the Faculty of Arts & Science.
-Last day to apply for late withdrawal (LWD) from Arts and Science April 5 Thursday HSS/CS/Free Elective courses (Arts and Science only) Makeup Friday (Thursday, April 5th) April 9 to April 30 Monday Monday S and Y session examination period for Arts & Science courses April 11 Wednesday Last day for Engineering lectures in S and Y Session courses; all session work should be submitted by this date April 12 April 13 Thursday Friday Winter Study Days April 16 to April 30 Monday Monday S and Y Session examinations Note: Examinations in courses offered by other faculties may be held outside of this period May 11 Friday Application deadline for transfer between engineering programs
+February 18 Monday Family Day holiday: University closed February 18 to February 22 Monday Friday Reading Week: No lectures, tutorials or practicals February 25 Monday Examination timetable for S and Y Session courses posted (tentative) March 17 Sunday Last day students can drop S Session courses without academic penalty, including S Session courses taken in the Faculty of Arts & Science.
+Last day students can transfer to part-time studies Last day students can withdraw from S Session without academic penalty Last day students can apply to re-enrol for 2019 Fall Session April 5 Friday (Arts & Science only) End of classes for S and Y Session courses in the Faculty of Arts & Science.
+Last day students can apply for late withdrawal without documentation (LWD) from electives for Faculty of Arts & Science courses April 6 to April 30 Saturday Tuesday S and Y session examination period for Arts & Science courses April 11 Thursday Last day for Engineering lectures in S and Y Session courses; all session work should be submitted by this date Last day to apply for late withdrawal without documentation (LWD) from electives for Faculty of Applied Science & Engineering courses April 12 Friday Winter Study Day April 15 to April 30 Monday Monday S and Y Session examinations Note: Examinations in courses offered by other faculties may be held outside of this period April 19 Friday Good Friday holiday: University closed May 10 Friday Application deadline for transfer between engineering programs